 For Finnegan, trademark filings are not simply routine administrative matters—we work to develop an appropriate strategy regarding the form of the mark and how broadly or narrowly to describe goods or services.
 We take into account the search results and possible disputes down the road.
 We also consider future plans for the mark to make sure all relevant goods or services are covered by the application.
 In prosecuting applications, we provide practical advice on the best and most efficient ways to respond to refusals.

 Our counseling services often begin at a trademark’s inception with proactive advice during the selection and prosecution process to help avoid or minimize the chances of litigation.
 But when problems arise and valuable trademark rights are at stake or an accusation has been made, we believe it pays to have seasoned litigators on your side.
 We have handled cases that span numerous industries and implicate all types of trademark rights.
 Representing both plaintiffs and defendants, our lawyers have decades of experience litigating both large and small trademark cases before courts throughout the country.
-We regularly appear before the U.S. Patent and Trademark Office and its Trademark Trial and Appeal Board, the International Trade Commission, district courts, and other tribunals.
+We regularly appear before the U.S. Patent and Trademark Office and its Trademark Trial and Appeal Board (TTAB), federal circuit courts of appeal, district courts, and other tribunals.

 Our vast litigation experience makes our attorneys well versed in the best ways to approach cases, whether large or small, complex or straightforward.
 We assess the potential risks and rewards of disputes and provide creative solutions for clients of all sizes.

-Our lawyers handle hundreds of domain name disputes each year and have filed or defended more than 500 complaints under ICANN’s Uniform Dispute Resolution Policy for more than 100 different clients.
+Our lawyers handle hundreds of domain name disputes each year and have filed or defended more than 500 complaints under ICANN’s Uniform Dispute Resolution Policy (UDRP) for more than 100 different clients.
 We have addressed a wide variety of factual scenarios and issues with these complaints.
 Finnegan’s experience stretches well beyond the United States.
 We have coordinated or assisted with litigation involving generic top-level domains and country-code top-level domains in many foreign countries, including Argentina, Australia, Brazil, Chile, Denmark, Germany, Greece, India, Israel, Mexico, the Netherlands, Portugal, and Uruguay.
-Favorable decisions have been issued in all cases decided to date, including what are believed to be the first such decisions in India and Israel.
 Because of the pervasive nature and extent of cybersquatting and infringement activity on the Internet, we have advised clients on developing domain name registration strategies to help avoid or minimize more costly enforcement work down the road.
 We also help clients manage and set priorities for enforcement efforts by developing specific guidelines and strategies.